KristanLaimon/WhatsBotCord.js/README.md

 # WhatsBotCord.js Mocking & Testing

 You can simulate a full WhatsApp command interaction locally, without ever touching your real bot obj or changing any command code!
-Perfect for testing, learning, or automating responses.
+Perfect for testing and automating responses from your commands.
-To do so, import from this library **_WhatsChatMock_** object which lets you mock a whatsapp chat environment so your command behaves as if it's running live.
+To do so, import from this library **_ChatMock_** object which lets you mock a whatsapp chat environment so your command behaves as if it's running live.

 ## Simplest usage